du82/nonograph/content/legal.md

 ## Legal Matters

 You keep ownership of the content you create, but by publishing it here, you give us permission to store and display it.
-If law enforcement makes a valid legal request, we will cooperate, but we can only provide the text content you've published - we don't have access to any other information about you.
+If law enforcement makes a valid legal request, we will cooperate, but we can only provide the raw text content you've published - no IP addresses, user data, logs, or tracking information exists for us to share.
+We literally don't have access to any other information about you.

 If law enforcement makes a valid legal request to remove content that is actually illegal, we will comply.
 However, we will resist requests for content removal based solely on someone finding the content objectionable or offensive.
 We may ignore takedown requests that appear false, abusive, or attempt to censor legal speech.